 One of the oldest English-style landscape gardens and one of the largest municipal parks in Europe, the Englischer Garten is Munich's most fascinating park.
 Sprawling across an area of 3.7 square kilometers (1.4 square miles), the park is one of the largest public parks in the world.
 The park features some of the best architecturally diverse landmarks along its vast verdant expanse and rolling lawns.
 From a Chinese pagoda with adjoining beer garden, the Monopteros Greek temple to a Japanese Tea House, the park is full of intriguing monuments and landmarks.
 Artificial streams gush through the park and several surfers can be seen gliding effortlessly through its foamy waters.
 Housing an artificial lake and an open-air theater, the urban park is one of the best socio-cultural hubs of Munich.

-One of the most breathtaking tourist attractions in the city, BMW Welt singularly defines Munich's advanced architectural and technological dominance.
-An immaculate glass cone design that combines form and function, the center is a new and exquisite socio-cultural hub used for large-scale exhibitions, meetings, conferences and other major events.
-Displaying the brilliant cars, this is also the collecting center for BMW buyers.
-With on-site restaurants and lounges serving delectable cuisine for the visitors, the BMW Welt is a haven for automobile and car enthusiasts.
+BMW Welt is one of the defining landmarks of Munich's architectural and technological advancements.
+An immaculate glass cone design that combines form and function, the center is an exquisite socio-cultural hub used for large-scale exhibitions, meetings, conferences and other major events.
+Displaying the brilliant cars, this is also the collecting center for BMW buyers, with on-site restaurants and lounges serving delectable cuisine for visitors.

 Marienplatz has been at the center of the city ever since it was founded by Henry the Lion in 1158.
 Named after the Marian Column of Mariensaule which was built in 1638 to mark the end of Swedish rule in Germany, the square is one of the most historically rich cultural hubs of the city.
 Serving as a bustling marketplace in its early days, the square retained its position as the city's social core even after the market was moved.
 Replete with monuments, Marienplatz is thronged by tourists admiring the intricate 100 meter (300 feet) high Gothic facade of the New Town Hall and the waters of the Fish Fountain.
 The Marian column forms the centerpiece of the square, with a golden statue of Mother Mary perched on its top.